 I’m a creature of habit and when it comes to eating that means I eat anything put in front of me while traveling and then I eat SUPER clean when I’m home in Los Angeles.
 For at least 5 days after a big trip, I’ll cut out all alcohol, caffeine, dairy, and refined sugars.
 It’s not so much a cleanse as a chance to hit the restart button so I don’t necessarily eat less but just better.

-When I don't have time to cook, I hit up places like Beaming Cafe where I can get really clean food.
-They're carrot muffins have become my biggest indulgence when I'm eating clean so it seemed like high time I make my own version.
-These ones are inspired by Beaming but I've added coconut and some maple syrup for a not-sweet but not-too-healthy tasting snack.
+When I don’t have time to cook, I hit up places where I can get really clean food.
+The carrot muffins have become my biggest indulgence when I’m eating clean so it seemed like high time I make my own version.
+This Coconut Carrot Muffins With Seeded Streusel recipe is inspired by Beaming but I’ve added coconut and some maple syrup for a not-sweet but not-too-healthy tasting snack.

 - 1/2 cup plus 2 tablespoons extra virgin coconut oil divided

 - 1/4 cup pepitas

 - 1 pound carrots ends trimmed, peeled, and roughly chopped

 - 1/2 cup Pure maple syrup

 - 1 cup unbleached all-purpose flour (or gluten-free flour)